octobercms/docs/ajax-extras.md

 <a name="loader-button"></a>
 ## Loading button

-When any element contains the `data-attach-loading` attribute, the CSS class `oc-loader` will be added to it during the AJAX request.
+When any element contains the `data-attach-loading` attribute, the CSS class `oc-loading` will be added to it during the AJAX request.
 This class will spawn a *loading spinner* on button and anchor elements using the `:after` CSS selector.

     <form data-request="onSubmit">
         <button data-attach-loading>